OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 The Boolean exploitation technique is very useful when the tester finds a [Blind SQL Injection](https://owasp.org/www-community/attacks/Blind_SQL_Injection) situation, in which nothing is known on the outcome of an operation.
 For example, this behavior happens in cases where the programmer has created a custom error page that does not reveal anything on the structure of the query or on the database.
 (The page does not return a SQL error, it may just return a HTTP 500, 404, or redirect).

-By using inference methods, it is possible to avoid this obstacle and thus to succeed in recovering the values of some desired fields.
+By using inference methods, it is possible to avoid this obstacle and thus succeed in recovering the values of some desired fields.
 This method consists of carrying out a series of boolean queries against the server, observing the answers and finally deducing the meaning of such answers.
 We consider, as always, the www.example.com domain and we suppose that it contains a parameter named `id` vulnerable to SQL injection.
-This means that carrying out the following request:
+This means that when carrying out the following request:

 `http://www.example.com/index.php?id=1'`

-We will get one page with a custom message error which is due to a syntactic error in the query.
+We will get one page with a custom error message which is due to a syntactic error in the query.
 We suppose that the query executed on the server is:

 `SELECT field1, field2, field3 FROM Users WHERE Id='$Id'`

 Which is exploitable through the methods seen previously.
 What we want to obtain is the values of the username field.
 The tests that we will execute will allow us to obtain the value of the username field, extracting such value character by character.
 This is possible through the use of some standard functions, present in practically every database.
-For our examples, we will use the following pseudo-functions:
+For our example, we will use the following pseudo-functions:

 - SUBSTRING (text, start, length): returns a substring starting from the position "start" of text and of length "length".
 If "start" is greater than the length of text, the function returns a null value.